-- The news world, and the web in general, continues to observe and adjust and people utilize technologies in new or unexpected ways.
+- The news world, and the web in general, continues to observe and adjust as people utilize technologies in new or unexpected ways.

 As has been said, ‘there’s no there there,’ and this applies to the internet as well.
 There are few online absolutes.
-Behaviors, patterns and standards are all subject to change in today’s high-speed tech society.
-That’s why modern business must be lean and agile, and quick to learn and change.
+Behaviors, patterns, and standards are all subject to change in today’s high-speed tech society.
+That’s why modern business must be lean, agile, and quick to make changes.

 Read full article: http://n.pr/2bzBC3n

-Designing for digital requires efficiency, consistency, and clarity — all to make it easy for people to do things.
-This makes sense when you consider that digital interfaces need to work at the speed of thought.
+Designing for digital requires efficiency, consistency, and clarity to make it easier for people to do things.
+Consider that digital interfaces need to work at the ‘speed of thought.’
 That’s why people prefer clicking to scrolling.
-It’s also why movie cuts work, since they mimic eye movements.
-Digital interfaces need to be designed so that people can glance, scan, feel for hierarchy, and find things in expected ways.
+It’s also why movie cuts work since cuts mimic eye movements.
+Designers should create digital interfaces that allow people to glance, scan, feel for hierarchy, and find things in expected ways.
 It’s what we mean when we say a digital experience is ‘intuitive.’

-Typography is a huge part of visual communication.
-A small but important part of typography is ‘letter case,’ which is how capital and small letters are used to convey meaning.
-This article looks at Title Case vs. Sentence Case, and provides some nice insights on how each can be used.
-Hope this helps enhance your next design!
+Typography is a big part of visual communication.
+And an essential aspect of typography is ‘letter case,’ which uses capital and small letters to convey meaning.
+This article looks at Title Case vs. Sentence Case and provides some insights on the use of each.